 Health Net Community Doula Program

-The Association for Wholistic Maternal and Newborn Health, a 501 c 3 non-profit organization, has partnered with Health Net, one of the largest Medi-Cal HMO providers in California, in an innovative, pilot program to help improve birth outcomes for African-American women and infants in Los Angeles County.
-This pilot program will provide 150 African-American women enrolled in Health Net Medi-Cal with African-American Doulas.
+The Association for Wholistic Maternal and Newborn Health, a 501 c 3 non-profit organization, has partnered with Health Net, one of the largest Medi-Cal HMO providers in California, in an innovative, pilot program to help improve birth outcomes for African-American/Black women and infants in Los Angeles County.
+This pilot program will provide 150 African-American/Black women enrolled in Health Net Medi-Cal or Exchange with African-American/Black Doulas.
 The objectives of the program are to reduce rates of cesarean section, maternal mortality, low birth weight and prematurity and reduce maternal stress and anxiety.
 Other objectives are to increase rates of breastfeeding initiation, increase maternal satisfaction with the childbirth experience.
-Learn more about the work of African-American Doulas who work with African-American women to ward off discrimination in the birthing suite.
+Learn more about the work of African-American/Black Doulas who work with African-American/Black women to ward off discrimination in the birthing suite.
 Read Article

 WATCH VIDEO FROM CHICAGO’S HEALTH CONNECT ONE ABOUT COMMUNITY-BASED DOULAS